adessoTurkey/flutter-sample-app/README.md

 ## Architecture

-- Single Activity
-- MVVM Pattern
+- BLoC Pattern
+- Localization
+- Configuration
+- Assets
+- Freezed Data Classes

-**View:** Renders UI and delegates user actions to ViewModel.
+**View:** Renders UI and delegates user actions to Bloc.
+Each page is separated as a feature.

-**ViewModel:** Can have simple UI logic but mostly gets the data from UseCase.

-**UseCase:** Contains all business rules and they are written in the manner of the single responsibility principle.

-**Repository:** Single source of data, responsible for getting data from one or more data sources.
+**Bloc:** Manages UI state and retrieves data from the data source asynchronously.

+**Localization:** Holds text for various languages.

+**Assets:** Contains assets like images.

+**Freezed Data Classes:** Data classes are created with Freezed.

 ## Tech Stack